Frequently Asked Questions about THE-ICE Accreditation & Membership

 Offering programmes that have not been accredited by an external body means that potential students (or an institution evaluating a potential partner) should carry out careful research on the institution and its programmes.

 Institutional accreditation should not be confused with programme accreditation.
-While an institution may be accredited or ‘licensed’ to operate and teach students, that does not mean its specific programmes in any particular areas are well regarded by the industry, former students, or other education institutions.
+While an institution may be accredited or ‘licensed’ to operate and teach students, that does not mean its specific programmes are well regarded by the industry, former students, or other education institutions.
 Institutions offering TH&E (tourism, hospitality, events, and culinary arts) programmes can vary considerably in terms of their curriculum, industry relevance, staff qualifications, expertise, and facilities.
-Accreditation by THE-ICE demonstrates their commitment to education excellence as they are all subject to peer review, quality assurance and a benchmarking process.
+Accreditation by THE-ICE demonstrates their commitment to education excellence as they are all subject to peer review, quality assurance, and a benchmarking process.

 From an institutional point of view, the rapid globalisation of education means that many universities, private hotel schools, and vocational colleges are now engaged in all sorts of institutional arrangements such as articulation agreements, student exchange, and joint offerings of qualifications.
 It can be difficult to ascertain the legitimacy of an institution, let alone to assess the quality of its programmes or how well regarded they might be by the industry.
 Institutions that have passed through a rigorous independent accreditation and quality assurance process are not only much more likely to prove to be suitable partners, but will also minimise the potential risk of association.